Mission:

 1. Take a few moments to settle into your heart and reflect on what changes you would like to see in the world.

-2. While contemplating, ask and answer the following questions with honesty and non-judgment:
+2. While contemplating what you want healed externally, ask and answer the following questions with honesty and non-judgment about how you view yourself internally:

 • Do I feel peace and joy inside regularly in all areas of my life?

-• Am I practicing non-violence by choosing love, respect, and compassion for myself and others?
+• Am I practicing non-violence by choosing LOVE, respect, grace, and compassion for myself?

-• Am I quick to forgive and slow to anger when it comes to my imperfections or others’ mistakes?
+• Am I quick to forgive and slow to anger when it comes to my imperfections?
+How often do I punish myself for perceived faults and failures?

-• Do I make time to care for myself, mind, body, and spirit?
+• Do I make time to manage my stress and care for myself, mind, body, and spirit?
+Do I treat my body like I live in it?

 3. Get started with 4 Mindful Practices: